Our mind is our biggest asset, but also our biggest obstacle.

 Let us first understand the two terms, Reskilling & Upskilling.

 Reskilling – It is the process of acquiring new skills to do a different job.
 It implies developing adjacent skills that are close to new skills.
 It provides a lateral learning experience.
 With the evolution of technology and the digital landscape, some jobs will become redundant and some will become critical.
 According to the World Economic Forum, the greatest adoption will be seen in the following fields by 2025:

 - Big data analytics

 - Internet of things and connected devices

 Upskilling – It is the process of optimizing performance being in the same role.
-Unlike reskilling, this involves training people while keeping them in the same roles, rather than changing their jobs entirely.
+Unlike reskilling, this involves training people while keeping them in the same roles, rather than changing their jobs entirely the changes .

 Both are effective strategies to address the perennial skill shortage.

 The need for skill development in the 21st century